 The proteins found in some fruits and vegetables are very similar to those found in particular pollen.
 These proteins can confuse the immune system in people with food or outdoor allergies.
-The result is called oral allergy syndrome (OAS).
+The result is called oral allergy syndrome (OAS) also known as pollen fruit syndrome (PFS).

 For instance, if you are allergic to birch tree pollen, a primary airborne allergen responsible for symptoms in the springtime, you may have reactions triggered by peach, apple, pear, kiwi, plum, coriander, fennel, parsley, celery, cherry and carrot.